PalashHawee/crud_next/README.md

   ```bash
  npm install
 ```
-Set up your environment variables MONGODB_URI=<your-mongodb-atlas-connection-string>
+Set up your environment variables in .env file MONGODB_URI=<your-mongodb-atlas-connection-string>

 or